I Just Drank George Washington's Water!

 - Gather a sheet of blue construction paper for tracing raindrops for each student.

-- Trace a four inch long arrow on tag board 8-10 times.
+- Trace a 4-inch long arrow on tag board 8-10 times.
 Cut out.
-These arrows can now be used by the students to trace arrow shapes onto construction paper in Part Two.
+These arrows can now be used by the students to trace arrow shapes onto construction paper in Part II.

 - Gather two contrasting shades of construction paper for tracing arrows for each student.